 Depending on the amount of leaves you are regularly raking, you can make the bin as little or as large as you require.

-Firstly shape some weed-smothering membrane in a square shape lining the base of your leaf bin, this will stop roots and weeds from muscling in and destroying your leaf mould.
+- Shape some weed-smothering membrane in a square shape lining the base of your leaf bin.
+This will stop roots and weeds from muscling in and destroying your leaf mould.

 Operation clean up

-For a helping hand and try Hero Paving and Decking Power Cleaner, simply mix, apply and leave to dry.
-This time saving option will remove grime such as green algae and mould within a few days, allowing you to time to tackle the remaining chores.
+For a helping hand try using Resolva Xtra Clean, simply mix, apply and leave to dry.
+This time-saving option will remove grime such as green algae and mould within a few days, allowing you to time to tackle the remaining chores.

 Clear weeds from driveways, gravel and paths

-For fast action with very little effort try Resolva Pro weedkiller.
+For fast action with very little effort try Resolva Pro Xtra Tough Weedkiller.
 It kills perennial and tough weeds from Brambles to Japanese Knotweed, Dandelions to Thistles.
-Containing Glyphosate Resolva Pro kills the weed right down to the root ensuring the pesky weed is gone for good!
+Resolva Pro kills the weed right down to the root.

 Feed the birds

 If you aren’t already feeding the birds in your garden, now is the time to start.
+Important and essential within October Gardening Jobs.
 Consider putting up bird feeders around your garden to help out wild birds during the colder months.
-Birds can lose up to 10% of their weight overnight during very cold temperatures, so they need all the help they can get.

 Wrapping up the month is Halloween (All Hallows’ Eve) on the 31st!
 If you decide to build a bonfire think about an escape route for any small animals that may have made their way mistakenly inside.
 Particularly if you have been building the bonfire over a period of time.
 Also it’s best to surround the bonfire with a wire fence to stop small creatures gaining access to it.

-Hedgehogs in particular struggle with this and will spend weeks building up fat reserves before going into hibernation, it’s these fat reserves, plus the slower metabolism, that allow it to survive through long winters.
+Hedgehogs particularly struggle with this and will spend weeks building up fat reserves before going into hibernation, it’s these fat reserves, plus the slower metabolism, that allow it to survive through long winters.